sourcegraph/about/blogposts/gophercon-2019-two-go-programs-three-different-profiling-techniques-in-50-minutes.md

 The times are very small now.

-The cpu profiling does nont show any usefull anymore - its just a backgrounnnd noise.
+The cpu profiling does nont show any usefull anymore - its just a background noise.

 ## Techninque 2 - Memory Profiling
 Lets switch from CPU profiling to memory profiling.